E-r-1-c/networking-labs/03-network-services/02-ntp-syslog-and-snmp/README.md

 ![NTP Verification](./images/03-ntp-verification.png)

-The output confirmed that the devices formed an association with the management server and synchronized their clocks.
+The output confirmed that the devices formed an association with the NTP server and synchronized their clocks.

 ---

 ## Syslog Verification

-The remote logging destination was verified on the network devices.
+The remote Syslog destination was verified on the network devices.

 ```cisco
 show logging